 A28 North Thanet Link

-North Thanet Link will on improve connectivity and resilience within the road network of Thanet.
-This will help the local road network cope with future increases in traffic generated by growth and tourism activity.
+North Thanet Link will improve connectivity and resilience within the road network of Thanet.
+It will help the local road network cope with future increases in traffic generated by growth and tourism activity.

 It will also provide additional travel routes for pedestrians, cyclists, and public transport services to encourage active travel.